The ultimate interview preparation framework. Part 2: initial screening with a recruiter

 Avoid phrases like "I am new to X", "My experience with Y is limited", etc. This is irrelevant excessive honesty you are not asked for.
 Also avoid mentioning the amount of years you worked with a specific tech, unless the amount is impressive or unless explicitly asked.
 This amount may not reflect your actual level of skills.
 Maybe you worked like a goddaimn' beast for just 1 year trying to boost your knowledge of Golang or Python?
 No one knows!

 Don't say "we", say "I".
-You are selling yourself, and the recruiter is interested in buying your expertise and skills.
+You are selling your expertise, not of your engineering buddy to the left, and the recruiter is interested in buying your skills.
+Mentioning the importance of healthy team working could be nevertheless beneficial.

 Most of the time, I hear the questions including, but not limited to: